sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-budget/index.md

 }
 ~~~

+If you want to use budget for your WebPageTest, Lighthouse or GPSI plugin, you need to use the internal data structrure at the moment.

 #### Budget configuration using the internal data structrure
 There's also an old version of settiung a budget where you can do it for all metrics collected by sitespeed.io and works on the internal data structure.